Online Yoga Teacher Training.

 As March passed and April blossomed, the Covid isolation orders eased.
 People emerged into spring.
 I emerged into the brand new world of online yoga teacher training.
 Buoyed by the opportunity to innovate and reimagine yoga teacher training, I overcame the inertia and loneliness of Covid.
 I negotiated with my computer’s RAM, set up appropriate lighting and taught myself how to teach to a camera.
 I advertised a powerful brand of yoga that emphasizes dynamic and interactive learning.
 And five students signed up.
 After the hustle of changing the studio around; after the frustration of organizing a learning management system; after acquiring the vocabulary to understand audio/visual setups; five students bravely showed up on the first day of Land and Heart Online Yoga Teacher Training.
 “Welcome yogis…” I calmly smiled at the webcam.
 “I’m so glad you’re here.”

 Kate Covello created Land and Heart Yoga Teacher Training in 2019.
 It’s a yoga school founded on examining personal reasons for teaching yoga.
 Students develop their own voices in the dynamic art of describing yoga.
 Online Yoga Teacher Training launched on April 25, 2020 with five students.
-The next online program is September 2020.
 Online learning is productive when there are opportunities for lively interaction and shared understanding.

-Yoga Teacher Training is also hosted live, in-studio (when possible)!
-The next session is July 6-25, 2020.
+Yoga Teacher Training is also hosted live, in-studio!
+The next session is July 5-24, 2021.
 Register here